sukriti137/OCR_APP_FINAL/README.md

 For Searching the Keyword or line in the text
 ![image](https://github.com/user-attachments/assets/3cd2c123-9f04-47ea-8c5f-d6cb7a0f430b)

-So this is the implemwnted webapp with images .
+So this is the implemented ocr webapp.